 We ask you to choose one priority to apply under, which feels the most appropriate.
 This will not affect your chances of success.

 We try to visit partner organisations when we can, although this is more likely once you are holding a grant.
-We rarely visit as part of assessment and view visits to charities as a good learning opportunity for ABCT.
+We rarely visit as part of assessment and view visits to organisations as a good learning opportunity for ABCT.

 If your application is declined, then you can send in a new application for consideration 12 months following your application date.